Access to government buildings

 • Does the proportion of people with disability who have difficulty accessing government buildings vary by disability group?

-The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, by disability group.
-In 2018, 10% of people with psychosocial disability had difficulty accessing government buildings, compared with 7.4% of people with intellectual disability.
+The data in the graph and the table below show the proportion of people with disability and communication or mobility limitations (aged 5 and over) who had difficulty accessing government buildings in the past 12 months, by whether they have autism.
+In 2022, 3.7% of Autistic people with disability had difficulty accessing government buildings and 5.3% of non-Autistic people with disability.

 Source: Australian Bureau of Statistics – Survey of Disability, Ageing and Carers (SDAC) | Data source overview